d0tTino/GeneCoder/docs/installation.md

 ```bash
 poetry install --with gui,web,dev --no-interaction
 ```
+This also installs the `types-PyYAML` stub package required by MyPy for YAML type checking.

 Contributors can alternatively open the repository in the provided **devcontainer** for a fully preconfigured environment.